fortify/gha-setup-scancentral-client/README.md

 ```

 As shown in this example, the ScanCentral Client is invoked using the `run` directive just like
-you would run the client from the command line or from a script.
+you would invoke the client from the command line or from a script.
 You can run any available client action like
 `start` or `package`, and even invoke the other commands shipped with ScanCentral Client like `pwtool`.
-For more information on invoking the ScanCentral client Please see the [ScanCentral documentation](https://www.microfocus.com/documentation/fortify-software-security-center/2010/ScanCentral_Help_20.1.0/index.htm#Submit_Job.htm%3FTocPath%3DSubmitting%2520Scan%2520Requests%7C_____0) for more information.
+For more information on invoking the ScanCentral client, please see the [ScanCentral documentation](https://www.microfocus.com/documentation/fortify-software-security-center/2010/ScanCentral_Help_20.1.0/index.htm#Submit_Job.htm%3FTocPath%3DSubmitting%2520Scan%2520Requests%7C_____0).

 Following are the most common use cases for this GitHub Action: